 DDC-Bronx Animal Care

-The 50,000 SF new building will include an animal care center and veterinary clinic, public outpatient veterinary clinic, wildlife rehabilitation and education center, administrative offices, and community room.
-The animal care center and public veterinary medical facilities will be operated by Animal Care Centers of NYC (ACC), while the bird and wildlife rehabilitation and education center.
+The new 50,000-square-foot building will include an animal care center and veterinary clinic, public outpatient veterinary clinic, wildlife rehabilitation and education center, administrative offices, and community room.
+The animal care center and public veterinary medical facilities will be operated by Animal Care Centers of NYC (ACC).

 The landscape works in conjunction with the ideas developed for the building.
 A cohesive paving pattern and texture will guide people from the right-of-way through an entry plaza space to the main lobby entrance to the facilities.